cormullion/juliamonomaster/website/faq.md

 	}
 ```

-If you hate all contextual alternates, but quite fancy a lighter asterisk, use this:
+If you don’t like contextual alternates, but quite fancy a lighter asterisk, use this:

 ```css
  selector {